Zichan: Rites, ancient virtue

 Also in 543 BCE, as a leader of the Feng clan, Feng Juan asked Zichan for permission to hunt in preparation for a sacrifice.
 Zichan refused saying, "A ruler alone uses animals fresh from a hunt" for sacrifice.
 In anger the Feng clan began to gather a force to attack him.
 Zichan readied to flee to Jin state.
 The clan leader Han Hu (Zi Pi) stopped Zichan.
 Instead the Feng leader fled.
-Three years latter, Zichan let Feng Juan return to Zheng, and gave him back his estate, his lands and accrued income.
+Three years later, Zichan let Feng Juan return to Zheng, and gave him back his estate, his lands and accrued income.

 Ancient rites link a person to Nature and to Heaven, e.g., the North Star.

 Later in 543 BCE Zichan became prime minister.

 In 530 BCE Duke Jian died.
 The Zheng state ceremony included the funeral procession.
 The pathway to the burial ground had to be cleared, yet it went through the You clan's ancestral temple.
 You Ji reluctantly permitted its clearance; however, Zichan re-routed the procession.
 Also the home of the supervisor of tombs would be pulled down.
 Otherwise, the morning funeral would not be held until midday.
 Zichan reasoned that the delay would hurt neither the visiting princes nor the people of Zheng.
 According to the Zuo Zhuan text, "Zichan understood [that in] ritual propriety, one does not pull others down in order to build oneself up."

 In 526 BCE the new Duke Ding held a state ceremony for visitors from Jin.
 A Zheng minister from an established family came late.
 The ceremony continued without accommodating him with entry to his traditional place, which drew laughter from guests.
 Afterwards another Zheng minister told Zichan that this was a lapse in ritual propriety and "a disgrace for you, sir."
 Zichan replied that making consequential mistakes in the performance of his state duties (he lists nine examples) would be for him a disgrace, but here was not.
 "You would do better to correct me on some other point."

 For 517 BCE (five years after Zichan died), the Zuo Zhuan mentions a summer meeting between the states.
 You Ji the successor as head of Zheng state was asked by the Jin minister about ceremony and li (ritual propriety).
 In reply You Ji recalled a speech by "our former high officer" Zichan.
 The Zuo Zhuan here presents Zichan's views at length.
 His speech is the ancient book's "grandest exposition of ritual and its role in ordering human life in accordance with cosmic principles", write the modern translators.
 About ritual propriety, Zichan said: